furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

 creator: "John Hulme"
 ---

-Once, when very young on Dartford Span at Midsummer, she left her sister watching a gaudy Trickster show, and slipped through the crowds and the merchant stalls and came to the bridge rail and looked down to the wide grey river beneath.
+<span class='firstcharacter'>O</span>nce, when very young on Dartford Span at Midsummer, she left
+  her sister watching a gaudy Trickster show, and slipped through the crowds and the merchant stalls and came to the bridge rail and looked down to the wide grey river beneath.
 There was